swvanbuuren/debos-rpi4/README.md

 ### Instructions

-To test the image in Qemu environment, it is recommended to use the following bash script `image_run`:
+To test the image in a Qemu environment, it is recommended to use the following bash script `image_run`:

 ```bash
 #!/bin/bash